LucinoGarcia/Medical-Insurance-Cost/README.md

 - The dataset, sourced from Kaggle, underwent minimal data cleaning and formatting procedures to ensure its suitability for analysis.
 - The selection of Linear Regression, Decision Tree, and Random Forest models was based on their adeptness in handling both categorical and continuous data types.
 - Upon evaluation, the Random Forest model emerged as the top performer, exhibiting the lowest Mean Squared Error (MSE) and the highest R-squared value among the three models.
-- Notably, smoking emerged as the most significant determinant of medical insurance cost, followed by BMI and age, according to the analysis.
+- Notably, smoking emerged as the most significant determinant of medical insurance cost, followed by BMI and age, according to the analysis.<br>

 # Resources
 **Python Version:** 3.10.12 <br>
-**Packages:** NumPy, Pandas, Matplotlib, Seaborn<br>
+**Packages:** NumPy, Pandas, Matplotlib, Seaborn<br><br>